dotnet/AspNetCore.Docs/aspnetcore/includes/webApi/getTodoItems.md

 The `[HttpGet]` attribute specifies an HTTP GET method.
 The URL path for each method is constructed as follows:

-* Take the template string in the controller’s `Route` attribute:
+* Take the template string in the controller's `Route` attribute:

 [!code-csharp[Main](../../tutorials/first-web-api/sample/TodoApi/Controllers/TodoController.cs?name=TodoController&highlight=3)]